Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

 In any perfect graph, the size of a minimum clique cover equals the size of a maximum independent set.
-Based on this, we state an observation that we use in proving some important properties of the constructed clique cover of the neighborhood of vertices in path $P$. \begin{observation} In any perfect graph $G'$, for each maximal clique $K$ in a minimum clique cover $\mathcal{K}$ of $G'$, there exists a vertex $u \in G'$ such that $u$ does not belong to any other maximal clique in $\mathcal{K}$. \end{observation}
+Based on this and the fact that interval graphs are perfect graphs, we state an observation which we use in proving some important properties of the constructed clique cover of the neighbourhood of vertices in path $P$. \begin{observation} In any perfect graph $G'$, for each maximal clique $K$ in a minimum clique cover $\mathcal{K}$ of $G'$, there exists a vertex $u \in K$ such that $u$ does not belong to any other maximal clique in $\mathcal{K}$. \end{observation}